 Despite its multiple testable predictions, this framework has not been the topic of extensive scholarship with bilingual children.
-The present study complements this growing body of research that has primarily concentrated on adults with a focus on Spanish-English bilingual children.
-HL acquisition research on school-aged children in general has been scant, leading Montrul (2018, p.
+The present study complements this growing body of research that has primarily concentrated on adults with a focus on Spanish–English bilingual children.
+HL acquisition research on school-aged children, in general, has been scant, leading Montrul (2018, p.
 534) to argue that this population is the “missing link” in this line of study.
 Understanding the trajectory of HL development across childhood allows us to distinguish between theories that posit a protracted yet sustained path of acquisition across these years and those that argue that HSs attrite their grammatical knowledge by adulthood due to decreases in exposure.
 For example, it is implicit in Putnam and Sánchez’s (2013) feature reassembly account of HL acquisition and maintenance that HSs acquire functional features and subsequently reassemble them due to crosslinguistic influence on bundles of lexical items.
 Testing children of different ages, as well as those who differ along multiple dimensions that may affect HL acquisition, allows us to trace patterns of development and the path of acquisition that have often remained elusive in HL research.

 New to this line of work is the exploration of how education shapes the acquisition of Spanish in school-aged children.
-Previous research on German-dominant HSs of French, Italian, and Turkish has shown that literacy and educational experience have an important impact on HL acquisition (Bayram et al. 2019; Kupisch et al. 2014; Kupisch and Rothman 2018).
+Previous research on German-dominant HSs of French, Italian, and Turkish has shown that literacy and educational experience have an important impact on HL acquisition (Bayram et al. 2017; Kupisch et al. 2014; Kupisch and Rothman 2018).
 In these studies, speakers who attended school or who reported higher levels of literacy in their HL were more likely to pattern with speakers dominant in the same language in their command of multiple morphosyntactic properties.

-Kupisch and Rothman (2018) argue that bilingual education purportedly provides HS children with greater quantity (more exposure to the HL) and quality (greater lexical diversity through content-specific vocabulary and greater syntactic diversity) of input when compared to monolingual education in the socially-dominant language, which has been tied to HL attrition (Andersen 2001; Merino 1983; Silva-Corvalán 2014).
+Kupisch and Rothman (2018) argue that bilingual education purportedly provides HS children with greater quantity (more exposure to the HL) and quality (greater lexical diversity through content-specific vocabulary and greater syntactic diversity) of input when compared to monolingual education in the socially dominant language, which has been tied to HL attrition (Anderson 2001; Merino 1983; Silva-Corvalán 2014).
 Therefore, literacy and bilingual education comprise additional variables that can characterize differences in outcomes of HL acquisition between individual HSs.
 In fact, Putnam and Sánchez (2013, p.
 490) reference bilingual education as a possible variable that leads to the acquisition and conservation of HLs.

-To this effect, Bayram et al. (2019, p.
-935) propose convincingly that “Increased literacy seems to convey … some protection against CLI [crosslinguistic influence]”.
+To this effect, Bayram et al. (2017, p.
+935) propose convincingly that “increased literacy seems to convey … some protection against CLI [crosslinguistic influence]”.
 This may also be the case in the preliteracy period: in a longitudinal study, Barnett et al. (2007) showed that within six months, Spanish-dominant children as young as age three began to experience HL vocabulary loss while enrolled in an English-only preschool.
 In contrast, HSs enrolled in DLI programs in which half of academic and preliteracy instruction took place in Spanish showed vocabulary growth, unlike their peers.